kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 discussed below).
 The `increment` method performs an atomic increment on a named `int` or `long` field.

-Keys are represented by an instance of `PartitionKey`, constructed via the dataset's `PartitionStrategy` (which is internally derived from the key fields in the schema):
+Keys are represented by the `Key` class, constructed via a `Builder`.
+All of the schema's key fields are required to construct a `Key`, and the builder will throw an `IllegalStateException` if a field is missing.

-    Dataset users = ...
-    PartitionKey key = users.getDescriptor().getPartitionStrategy().partitionKey("bill");

 Optimistic Concurrency Control (OCC) allows one to do get/update/put operations, ensuring that another thread or process didn't update the entity between the time we